GeorgStrassberger/GeorgStrassberger/README.md

 ### Hi there 👋

+## I'm Georg and on my way from a master precision mechanic to becoming a frontend developer.
+I love turning ideas into code and experimenting with them.
 <!--
 **GeorgStrassberger/GeorgStrassberger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.